elotroalex/chiens/_texts/translation.md

 - Stand back.
 - stop, executioners
 - ah, you wink at me
-- you ask me for my complicity
+- you ask me for my complicity.

 ---

 [93]({{site.baseurl}}/chiens/p093.html){:.pagetitle}

 - Help!
 Help!
 Murder!
-- they killed the sun! there is no more sun! the bulls of Bashan remain, a torch attached to their furious tail ...
+- they killed the sun! the sun is gone! the bulls of Bashan remain, a torch attached to their furious tail ...
 The bulls trample the unfurnished savanna
 - the riders remain too.
 - They hung the sun like a shield at the gates of heaven
 - assassins! murderers!